lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ## Renderer Extension

-A renderer extension runs in a browser context and it's visible directly via Lens main window.
-If you want to see logs from this extension you need to check them via View -> Toggle Developer Tools -> Console.
+The renderer extension runs in a browser context, and is visible in Lens's main window.
+In order to see logs from this extension you need to check them via **View** > **Toggle Developer Tools** > **Console**.

 ### Activate

-An extension can register a custom callback that is executed when an extension is activated (started).
+This extension can register a custom callback that is executed when an extension is activated (started).

 ``` javascript
 import { LensRendererExtension } from "@k8slens/extensions"